rhean-propp/game_development/adventure_game/docs/100_days_of_code_log.md

 3. [verb] [adverb]

 The error handler should be working as intended.
 Initial tests worked correctly and I am able to get errors correctly printing out to the user when a mistake is made in the command.
 I'm stoked!

+### Day 82: May 6th, 2022
+#####

+**Today's Progress:**
+1. Re-evaluated project goals.
+2. Started work on 2nd puzzle.

+**Thoughts:**

+The next step is to build 2 more puzzles for the prototype.
+The oxygen puzzle has some polishing that needs to be done before it is entirely complete, however that polishing does nto need to be included in the prototype.

+Puzzle #2 should involve the rough outline included in my handwriten notes.

+##### Due Dates
+1. [10/05/22] 2nd Puzzle
+2. [14/05/22] 3rd Puzzle
+3. [17/05/22] Room Progression & Story Telling
+4. [21/05/22] Load save game.

+2nd Puzzle: 12 x 12.
+A wall with letters.
+Player enters phrase to press in the letters?
+Player says the phrase verbally by typing it?
+	How to allow the phrase with user_input() parser?